Second Life: Relationships

 Romantic relationships are common in Second Life, including some couples who have married online.
 The social engagement offered by the online environment helps those who might be socially isolated.
 In addition, sex is often encountered.
 However, to access the adult sections requires age verification.
 There are also large BDSM and Gorean communities.

 Second Life relationships have been taken from virtual online relationships into personal, real-world relationships.
 Booperkit Moseley and Shukran Fahid were possibly the first couple to meet in Second Life and then marry in real life.
 Booperkit travelled to the United States to meet Shukran and he returned to England with her after one week.
-They married in 2006, had twin boys in 2009, and are still married.
+They married in 2006 and had twin boys in 2009.
 Some couples meet online, form friendships, and eventually move to finding one another in the real world.
-Some even have their weddings on Second Life, as well as in a real-world setting.Relationships in virtual worlds have an added dimension compared to other social media, because avatars give a feeling of proximity making the voyeur experience more intense than simply a textual encounter.
+Some even have their weddings on Second Life, and in a real-world setting.Relationships in virtual worlds have an added dimension compared to other social media, because avatars give a feeling of proximity making the voyeur experience more intense than simply a textual encounter.
 The complexities of those encounters depend on the engagement levels of the people behind the avatars, whether they are engaging disassociatively (entertainment only), immersively (as if the avatar was them), or augmentatively (meaning they engage for a real-life purpose).